dda-cunh/webserv/README.md

         Uploading files

 webserv does not use any external libraries.

-Getting Started
+## Getting Started

 To compile webserv, you will need a C++98 compiler.
 You can then compile the program using the following command:

     make

-To run webserv, you can use the following commands:
+To run webserv, you can use:

     ./webserv [configuration file]

+or

     make run CONFIG=[configuration file]